d12frosted/elpa-mirror/stable-melpa/org-ai-readme.txt

-Provides a minor-mode for org-mode and a global minor-mode that allows you to interact with the OpenAI API.
+Provides a minor-mode for org-mode and a global minor-mode that allows you to interact with the OpenAI API and with Stable Diffusion.
 It allows you to:
 - have a conversation with ChatGPT
 - generate images with DALL-E
 - supports speech input and output